This article was first published on 28 May 2020 and has been updated with additional reporting.

 #2 Take A Business Loan, Even If You Don’t Need To

-For many SME owners who have run their companies well using internal cash flow or personal savings, taking a business loan may be something that they are not comfortable with doing.
+For many SME owners who have run their companies well using internal cash flow or personal savings, taking a business loan may be something that they are not comfortable doing.
 This is perfectly understandable.

 However, business loans have a place in the business world and provide advantages for companies that can wield it correctly, and in a responsible manner.
 For example, business loans can ease short-term cash flow challenges, allowing business owners to focus on profitable long-term decisions instead.